Félix González-Torres

 Félix González-Torres or Felix Gonzalez-Torres (November 26, 1957 – January 9, 1996) was a Cuban-born American visual artist.
 He lived and worked primarily in New York City between 1979 and 1995 after attending university in Puerto Rico.
 González-Torres’s practice incorporates a minimalist visual vocabulary and certain artworks that are composed of everyday materials such as strings of light bulbs, paired wall clocks, stacks of paper, and individually wrapped candies.
-He was openly gay and frequently explored themes around his sexuality and stigma in his work.
+He was gay and frequently explored themes around his sexuality and stigma in his work.
 González-Torres is known for having made significant contributions to the field of conceptual art in the 1980s and 1990s.
 His practice continues to influence and be influenced by present-day cultural discourses.
 González-Torres died in Miami in 1996 from AIDS-related illness.

 Career

 González-Torres was trained as a photographer and his work incorporates this medium in varying ways.
 He is well known for works that transform commonplace materials into installations that foster meaningful responses from audiences, as well as works with which audiences can choose to physically interact, and works that may be manifested anew and can change each time they are exhibited.
 González-Torres stated “the only thing permanent is change,” always questioning the stability of the art object.

 Throughout much of González-Torres's practices, he purposefully incorporated dissonant information and formats.
 Examples of these contradictions include the way he structured courses as a professor, wrote press releases and texts, gave lectures, participated in interviews, and created varying strategies for each body of work.
 One particular example is the way Gonzalez-Torres structured a lecture on the occasion of a solo-exhibition of his work at The Renaissance Society at the University of Chicago in 1994.
 Following a slide show of various artworks and exhibitions in which his work was included, Gonzalez-Torres proceeded to read a prepared statement reflecting on the current national deficit, government budget allocations for public housing versus military spending, incarceration and poverty rates, and inequitable wealth distribution.
 He closed the lecture with a quote from a New York Times article that establishes a legacy of contention around the separation of church and state.
 This methodology was intended to foster individuals’ right and responsibility to have their own point of view.